SethMunoz339/Employee-Tracker/README.md

 ## Usage

-To start the application, run node server.js.
+To start the application, run npm start.
 In the terminal, a menu of choices will appear. select your choice from the menu and follow the prompts to view or change the database.

 ## Contributing